ryjen/libcoda-db/README.md

 ==============

 * More and better quality tests, I demand 100% coverage
-* Support named parameter binding:
+* Support index parameter reuse in mysql
-     - validate sql so named/indexed parameters aren't mixed
-     - support :name and @name
-     - named parameters need will convert to indexed parameters for postgres